dtsev/atom/README.md

 </details>

+# Installation⏬

+To install atom for now you can only [download it from modrinth](https://modrinth.com/modpack/atommodpack)

-# Known Problem/Incompatibilities
+# Known Problems/Incompatibilities🧱

-well for now there's only one significant problem and it's cyrillic support with ModernUI, if you didn't like smooth font you can turn it off by going to Ctrl/⌘+K>Preferences>Text Layout>Default Font Beahvoir and set it to **Keep All**, but then cyrillic text would be looking like empty space, so the only to ways to fix it is:
+well for now there's only one significant problem at the moment, and that's the Cyrillic support in ModernUI, If you don't like the smooth font, you can disable it by going to Ctrl/⌘+K>Preferences>Text Layout>Default Font Behavior and set **Keep All**, but then the Cyrillic text will look like empty space, so the only way to fix it is as follows:
 1. stay with the smooth font
-2. disable new text engine by going to Ctrl/⌘+K>Preferences>Extensions>Modern Text Engine set to off, but then things like emojis and markdown not going to work
+2. disable the new text engine by going to Ctrl/⌘+K>Options>Extensions>Modern Text Engine and disabling it, but then things like emoji and markup won't work

 # FAQ
 > **Q**: _will be it on forge?_